 Associate dues are $90.00 USD annually.
 Eligibility linked to verifiable income from published works (less stringent).
 See website for details.

-Website lists no local chapters or Affiliates anywhere in U.S. but we have a local SFF group in North Florida look at the county listings about.
+The website lists no local chapters or Affiliates anywhere in the U.S. but we have a local SFF group in North Florida look at the county listings about.